justindomke/pangolin/API.md

 This will return a 1D numpy array of samples.

-If you have multiple random variables, you can just put them into a list, or a tuple.
+If you have multiple random variables, you can just put them into a list or a tuple or a dictionary.

 ```python
 import pangolin as pg